4110E111/20221004_Python-Coding/python作業1004.md

 print(a)
 ```

-##Get the character at position 1 (remember that the first character has the position 0):
+-#Get the character at position 1 (remember that the first character has the position 0):
 ```python
 a = "Hello, World!"
 print(a[5])